 When you have too much cholesterol, sometimes your body can't remove it.

-For some people, this is a genetic condition called familial hypercholesterolemia.
+For some people, this is a genetic condition called familial lipid syndrome.
 Familial high cholesterol affects about 1 in 200 to 250 people around the world.

 Common causes of high cholesterol include:

 Certain genetic changes can cause familial hypercholesterolemia.
 These changes make the body unable to get rid of excess cholesterol, causing it to build up in the blood.